CB Fiduciary Services

 When one of your parents suffers a stroke, or is diagnosed with dementia; a parent suddenly dies, leaving the other parent unable to care for themselves; or a sibling is involved in a severe car accident, who will become responsible for paying their bills; taking care of pets and dependents; or responding to business and financial obligations?

-CB Fiduciary Services can serve as an objective, third-party, stepping in to provide principled estate management for your estate planning documents or for a loved one in need.
+Serving the San Diego area, CB Fiduciary Services can assume the role as an objective, third-party, stepping in to provide principled estate management for your estate planning documents or for a loved one in need.
 Whether you can no longer serve; when there is strife among the family; or you just do not want to burden family or friends, when preparing your own estate documents.

 CB Fiduciary Services is licensed, insured and has the experience managing business and personal financial obligations.
 CB Fiduciary Services can serve as administrator; trustee; executor; representative payee; VA fiduciary; conservator, or guardian of the estate.